Chengjiang Fossil Site

 Assessment information

-Current threats are few and can be rated as low to high in terms of their impacts.
-Mostly, they relate to former activities and impacts and effective mitigation measures are now partly in place.
+Current threats are few and can be rated as low in terms of their impacts on the site values.
+Mostly, they relate to former activities and impacts and effective mitigation measures are now partly in place with strong legislative frameworks to protect the site from mining activities, tourism infrastructure developments and illegal fossil collection.
+In addition, land has been taken out of cultivation to reduce the impacts from agricultural activities.

 Mining & Quarrying